By: Attorney Greg Hildebrand, co-founder of FMC

 If you have questions about how mediation can benefit your family, contact the Family Mediation Center to schedule a consultation with a lawyer mediator at (414) 939-6707 or visit our website at www.familymediationcenter.com and fill out the contact form.

-Greg Hildebrand represents individuals in all matters affecting the family including divorce, child custody and placement matters, as well as paternity, adoption, guardianship and estate planning.
-He is also a trained and experienced mediator and assists parents and couples in resolving child-related and financial issues privately and without court involvement.
+Greg Hildebrand represents individuals in all divorce matters affecting the family including complex financial issues and child custody and placement matters.
+He is also a trained and experienced mediator who assists represented parties and their lawyers in resolving divorce issues privately and without court involvement.